Hrsh-Venket/Hrsh-Venket.github.io/_projects/Basic Hawkeye System.md

 ### Further work

 As I mention above, there are significant practical limitations to this initial approach of mine which I need to solve.
-To imrpove accuracy enough to create a
+To improve accuracy enough to create a practical ball tracking system with amateurish apparatus.
+One idea is to make this tracking work with video from a single camera and calibration from 2d to 3D done with a known view.
+This makes both calibration and syncing of video much more convenient.